 Related reading

-What this filter standard removes, why it's the medical-grade pore size, and what it doesn't catch.
+What a 2-micron filter removes, why it's the portable sweet spot, and what it doesn't catch.

 93% positive samples, 100,000+ nanoplastic particles per liter.
 The full evidence summary.